ReentrantCoder/present/anti/slide1.md

 Here is the fixed code where I have replaced the magic numbers with symbolic constants.
 Now my roommate can clearly see that the calculation equation is fair.
-Furthermore, if our lease or interent cost were to ever change, it would be fair easier for me to correct it.
+Furthermore, if our lease or internet cost were to ever change, it would be fair easier for me to correct it.

 ```